www.LinuxHowtos.org

 - use printf style floating-point FORMAT; see FORMAT below for details

-- auto-scale input numbers to UNITs; default is 'none'; see UNIT below
+- auto-scale input numbers to UNITs; default is 'none'; see UNIT below for details

 - specify the input unit size (instead of the default 1)

-- use locale-defined grouping of digits, e.g. 1,000,000 (which means it has no effect in the C/POSIX locale)
+- use locale-defined grouping of digits, e.g. 1,000,000.
+This has no effect in the C/POSIX locale

 - print (without converting) the first N header lines; N defaults to 1 if not specified

-- failure mode for invalid numbers: MODE can be: abort (default), fail, warn, ignore
+- failure mode for invalid numbers; MODE can be: abort (default), fail, warn, ignore

-- pad the output to N characters; positive N will right-align; negative N will left-align; padding is ignored if the output is wider than N; the default is to automatically pad if a whitespace is found
+- pad the output to N characters; positive N will right-align, negative N will left-align; padding is ignored if the output is wider than N; the default is to automatically pad if a whitespace is found

 - use METHOD for rounding when scaling; METHOD can be: up, down, from-zero (default), towards-zero, nearest